 The Museo Del Prado and the Reina Sofia Museum are two of the most famous museums in Spain.
 The Prado is a world-renowned art museum, while the Reina Sofia is a modern art museum.
 Both museums are located in Madrid and are worth a visit if you are in Spain.

 What are the most visited museums in Spain?

 The most visited museums in Spain are the Prado Museum, the Guggenheim Museum Bilbao, the Picasso Museum in Barcelona, and the Reina Sofia National Art Center.
 Nevertheless, the museums in this article are extremely popular among tourists and locals.

 What are the best museums in Spain to visit?

-The list of the best museums in Spain includes some of the most popular and well-known museums in the country.
+The list of the best museums in Spain includes some of the country’s most popular and well-known museums.
 These are The Prado Museum in Madrid, The Reina Sofia Museum in Madrid, and the Picasso Museum in Barcelona.